 We talk to someone about what has thrown off our sense of balance.
-I sought out other managers to talk about the crisis I was under.
-They listened intently and helped me to regain my composure.
-I needed to vent desperately before I could proceed.
+So I sought out other managers to discuss the crisis I was experiencing.
+They listened intently and helped me regain my composure.

 We ask others for help when we need it.
-I was at work to help others but neglected to ask for or receive support from others.
-Our natural aversion to asking for help is based on our national identity as self-sufficient people.
+For example, I was at work to help others but neglected to ask for or receive support.
+Our natural aversion to seeking assistance stems from our national identity as self-sufficient individuals.
 But no one is truly self-sufficient, and isolation is dangerous in a crisis.

-We take time to determine the root cause(s) of the crisis and look for solutions.
+We take time to determine the crisis’s root cause(s) and look for solutions.
 I took a walk when I got home, and I reflected on why it had happened.
-I had taken a small c crisis and made it a capital C Crisis by my response.
+I had taken a minor c crisis and made it a capital C Crisis by my response.
 I knew that I had to take a different approach the next day.
 I was determined to take my breaks, ask for help, and look for someone I could help.

 We assess the damage we caused, look for collateral damage, and make amends.
-I got up the next morning, and a coworker was waiting to confront me lovingly.
+I got up the following day, and a coworker was waiting to confront me lovingly.
 I had not considered who else might have been damaged by my outburst.
 I spent the rest of the day repairing the damage I had caused the day before.